 Source: Services Australia Age Pension Assets test thresholds

-Income test thresholds comparison
+Income test thresholds from 20 September 2025

 The lower income test threshold determines the point where the full Age Pension starts to reduce, while the upper income test threshold determines what the cut-off point is for the part Age Pension.